2a) Honeycomb Holstein Model

 # Record whether the reflection update was accepted or rejected.

-additional_info["reflection_acceptance_rate"] += accepted
+metadata["reflection_acceptance_rate"] += accepted

 # Perform a swap update.